Codiu/2String-Reverse/README.md

 # String-Reverse
 Hi there!
-We all know what id does, right?
+We all know what it does, right?